swannodette/logic-tutorial/README.md

 nil
 ```

 Now we can ask who are men.
 Questions are always asked with `run` or `run*`.
-By convention we'll declare a logic variable `q` and ask the computer to give use the possible values for `q`.
+By convention we'll declare a logic variable `q` and ask the computer to give us the possible values for `q`.
 Here's an example.

 ```clj
 tut1=> (with-db men